-“Utica College recognizes that many RN students are seasoned practitioners and bring rich contextual experiences to their educational journey.
-Yet, there is overwhelming agreement that the bachelor’s degree adds value to professional nursing practice,” said RN and Program Director of the Online RN to BS Nursing at Utica College, Annette Becker.
+“Utica University recognizes that many RN students are seasoned practitioners and bring rich contextual experiences to their educational journey.
+Yet, there is overwhelming agreement that the bachelor’s degree adds value to professional nursing practice,” said RN and Program Director of the Online RN to BS Nursing at Utica University, Annette Becker.

 Advance your career in Nursing